 Chelsea Grinn of Chimneyspeak has four, progressively less sane, personalities.

 In Moon Crest 24, Derek and Dwayne both have the spirits of Drake and Daniel inside them respectively.
 And while Dwayne and Daniel are aware of eachother, Derek and Drake are not.

-Red vs. Blue: The Director of Project Freelancer needed multiple A.I. for his program but only received one, the Alpha.
+Red vs. Blue: The Director of Project Freelancer needed multiple A.I. for his program but only had enough resources to create one, made from his own brain patterns, the Alpha.
 To get around this, he subjected Alpha to enough Mind Rape to cause its psyche to fragment.
 The fragments were then harvested and retooled into independent AI, and as you can imagine more than a few ended up unstable.
 Worse, the main antagonist of the Reconstruction series has about eight of those fragments inside his head at the same time, and his/their goal is to collect the rest and reunite with the Alpha.

 Merry, in the Whateley Universe, has four personalities: Chaddy, her more innocent child self; Chad, her cynical, distrustful, early adolescent self; Merry, the most normal one and the dominant personality; and Mai, an evil AI she defeated that took up residence in and merged partially with her mind.
 Eventually these four were separated into pairs when Merry got accidentally cloned; Chad and Chaddy now live in Petra's head, while Merry and Mai now live in Paige's.
 And to those of you wondering why two of those personalities have male names . . . it's the Whateley Universe.
 Figure it out.
 Fey, meanwhile, doesn't so much have a Split Personality as she actually has another person in her head, specifically Aunghadhail, an ancient Sidhe queen who died millenia ago but is now Back from the Dead, sort of.